Azenris/grey_merger/README.md

 # What does it do?
-Merge 3 PNG grey images each using a different RGB Channels
+Merge 3 PNG grey images each using a different RGB Channels.

 # What is this for?
 I use it for `personal` projects.